bschmidt1206/gettingcleaningproject/README.md

 __Dataset Information__: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Notes
-* Please see the README.txt file that accompanies the UCI HAR Dataset for further information about the dataset and how it was created.
-* The the UCI HAR Dataset must be downloaded and unzipped to the "UCI HAR Dataset" folder in the working directory before running this project's R script.
+Instructions: The UCI HAR Dataset must be downloaded and unzipped to the "UCI HAR Dataset" folder in the working directory before running this project's R script, 'run_analysis.R'.

+Please see the README.txt file that accompanies the UCI HAR Dataset for further information about the original dataset and how it was created.

-* The 'run_analysis.R' R script contains all the logic for processing the UCI HAR Dataset once it is unzipped.
+The 'run_analysis.R' R script contains all the logic for processing the UCI HAR Dataset once it is unzipped.

 ## Script Details